gismondichris/gismondichris.github.io/_projects/automatic_form_completion.md

 about 50 of these forms posted, it could take quite a long time to edit the information on each of the forms.
 It also introduced a potential for errors.

-By simply writing out all the information once in a separate tab, the VBA could iterate over the information and print the form.
+By simply writing out all the information once in a separate tab, the VBA macro could iterate over the information and print the form.

 This was an example of a very simple VBA that prevented errors and saved time.